Sparrow

 Portrait of John and his wife

-“As a patient and volunteer, I've seen an exceptional level of care, dedication, and commitment from UM Health-Sparrow’s team members,” John said.
+“As a patient and volunteer, I've seen an exceptional level of care, dedication and commitment from UM Health-Sparrow’s team members,” John said.
 “We have the most wonderful nurses and incredible doctors — but our broader, overall staff is also something to behold.
 People smile and love what they're doing here because, at the end of the day, they’re making peoples’ lives better.
 They’re making UM Health-Sparrow a home.”

 Through his work on the board, John wants to ensure that every person’s experience at UM Health-Sparrow is better than their last.
 “UM Health-Sparrow touches lives throughout the community on a daily basis,” he said.
-“Whether it's delivering a baby, responding to a heart attack, performing surgery, or whatever it might be, UM Health-Sparrow’s level of care is personal.
+“Whether it's delivering a baby, responding to a heart attack, performing surgery or whatever it might be, UM Health-Sparrow’s level of care is personal.
 It’s about people, not numbers.”

 John and group at a ribbon cutting event

 Seeing his family rely on UM Health-Sparrow over the years and being a patient himself, John understands the value of having an adept health system close to home.
-For him, one of the most notable parts of the community investment plan is improvement to Community Hospitals, making care more accessible to those at all corners of Mid-Michigan.
+For him, one of the most notable parts of the community investment plan is improvement to community hospitals, making care more accessible to those at all corners of Mid-Michigan.

 “Being home is the best part of a patient’s experience.
 There’s nothing better than getting back to a familiar place with your family,” John said.
 “I’ve seen UM Health-Sparrow go above and beyond to serve outlying communities, and to serve as a home away from home.
 UM Health-Sparrow is home: for patients, for team members, for the community.”